Is it Legal to Have Passengers in Your Truck Bed in Louisiana?

 The most common non-fatal injuries for truck bed passengers include:

 Many of the above injuries lead to permanent damage with significant life-long implications.
 Recoveries are often long, difficult, and painful.
 There may be home modifications to be made or everyday routines to alter and relearn.
-While riding in the back of a pickup truck is legal in Louisiana, drivers should ensure passengers know the risks.
+While riding in the back of a pickup truck is legal in Louisiana, drivers should exercise considerable caution when allowing passengers in the back.

 Why Is It So Dangerous to Ride in the Bed of a Pickup Truck in Louisiana?